ylhn15/CLI-Pomodoro-Timer/README.md

 # CLI-Pomodoro-Timer
-Pomodoro Timer with custom durations and messages for the CLI for MacOS.
+Pomodoro Timer with custom durations and messages for the CLI for MacOS and Linux.

-Using the built-in MacOS notifications to notify you when your time is up.
+Using either the built-in MacOS notifications or the Linux tool 'notify-send' to notify you when your time is up.

 To start the timer with default values use:
 `python3 pomodory.py`